Programme areas and target groups

 - Eastern Sri Lanka: Batticaloa, Ampara

-In Sri Lanka, we work with returnees both returned IDPs and returned refugees.
-Especially: female headed households, farmers, fishermen, livestock farmers, vulnerable families due to disability, domestic and gender based violence or mental health issues.
+In Sri Lanka, we work with re-settled domestic communities, returnees from India and migrant refugees.
+We focus on female headed households, farmers, fishermen, livestock farmers, vulnerable families due to disability, domestic and gender based violence or mental health issues.

 What we do in Sri Lanka

-Eight years after the civil war ended, communities in the Eastern and Northern part of Sri Lanka still struggle to fully participate in social and economic development.
+The civil war in Sri Lanka ended about a decade ago.
+But communities in the Eastern and Northern part of Sri Lanka still struggle to fully participate in social and economic development.
 They face challenges of social exclusion, economic isolation, ethnic tensions and trauma.
-Our programme is designed to maximize lasting change in the lives of beneficiaries and to build the capacity of partners, government and communities.
+Our programme is designed to maximize lasting change in the lives of beneficiaries and to build the capacity of partners, and communities.

-ZOA prioritises the creation and strengthening Civil Society Organisations and small groups like self-help groups (SHGs) at all levels.
-By the end 2017, there were 850 well-functioning Self Help Groups.
+ZOA prioritises the creation and strengthening of Civil Society Organisations and self-help groups (SHGs) at all levels.
+By the end 2019, there were 950 well-functioning Self Help Groups.
 In these groups, participants learn good financial practices while we also promote conflict resolution and nonviolent collective engagement.

 Breaking the cycle of poverty